-The Financial Aid Appeals Committee is composed of college constituents.
-This committee reviews financial aid appeals as related to the Pace Standard.
-Students will be notified in writing regarding the appeal decision.
+The Financial Aid Appeals Committee is composed of members of the college selected by the Director of Student Financial Services.
+This committee reviews financial aid appeals as related to the Pace Standard and GPA.
 An appeal can be made by a student who has been suspended.
-The appeal must first be presented in writing to the Academic Honors, Standards and Selection Committee (AHSSC) and should fully describe the extenuating circumstances on which the appeal is based.
-The appeal should be supported by the appropriate documentation (see supporting documentation below).
-An appeal should be made as soon as possible, but no later than one month, before registration for the next semester.
-The student will be notified in writing of the committee's decision.
+The appeal must be presented in writing to the Financial Aid SAP Committee (FASAP@loc.edu).
+It should fully describe the extenuating circumstances on which the appeal is based.
+The appeal should be supported by the appropriate documentation (see the supporting documentation section of this document).

+An appeal should be made as soon as possible, but no later than one month before registration for the next semester or the submission deadline on the form.
+A meeting either virtual or in person is scheduled for the student to meet with the committee.
+After the meeting, the student will be notified in writing of the committee's decision.